Rsilimwe/alx-zero_day/README.md

-Silimwe is a softwaare engineer
+Silimwe is a software engineer